I am considering a trip to Tokyo Disneyland & Disneysea in 2 weeks (25 May 2011).

 Go and have a great time.

-Simon about 7 years ago
+Simon almost 8 years ago

 Lets see; in Fukushima exclusion zone, they are allowing young kids to be exposed to soil radiation levels equal to nuclear workers.
 Food is being grown in the exclusion zone and sold throughout Japan, including schools to children.